 Initially, I stopped being able to tolerate any new construction due to my reaction to the chemicals incorporated into so many of our everyday products and construction materials.
-Then, I became incredibly ill when I was exposed to any synthetic fragrance.
+Then, I became dizzy, nauseous and had difficulty breathing when I was exposed to any synthetic fragrance.
 Meaning I could smell and eat an orange but if orange scented air freshener was sprayed or a candle was lit that had an orange “scent” I would become violently sick.

 I thought I was doomed to move away from civilization.
 I was told that the mountains or the woods were where I could find breathable air.
 I could no longer put on skin cream or makeup.
-I couldn’t dye my hair much less even go into a hair salon to get a haircut (luckily my hair dresser is nice enough to still cut my hair outside in a parking lot!).
-I couldn’t go into most stores or even get groceries.
-I couldn’t go to the movies, indoor restaurants, the gym or anywhere that most people take for granted.
-I started to wear a Cambridge mask when I would go into stores and venues where fragrance or chemicals permeated the environment and often I still do.
+I couldn’t dye my hair much less even go into a hair salon to get a haircut.
+I couldn’t go to the grocery store, movies, indoor restaurants, the gym or anywhere that most people take for granted.
+I started to wear a Cambridge mask when I would go into stores and venues where fragrance or chemicals permeated the environment and it really helped!
+I was just ahead of the curve in terms of wearing a mask lol.
 I had worked in Hollywood.
 I ran my own company in New York City for 16 years.
 I had a very busy work, social and travel life.
 But that was all over.
-My situation felt almost worse than cancer because no one understood what was wrong with me and many doctors just wanted me to take pills – steroids, supplements, allergy pills etc. Typical mentality in America “a pill for an ill.”
+My situation felt almost worse than cancer because no one understood what was wrong with me.
 There was no treatment and no one had a plan.
 I also had nowhere safe to live.
 I went from thriving to struggling to merely survive.

 But then, I started to research night and day.
 I read.
 I watched documentaries.
 Listened to countless podcasts from all the leading global medical professionals and researchers.
 I learned about functional medicine and the root cause of disease.
 I learned about the microbiome.
 I scoured the internet for information about my condition.
 What I read and saw about the chemicals and toxins pervading every inch of our daily lives horrified me.
 I wanted to hide under my hopefully non-off-gassing sheets with fourteen gas masks on and an oxygen tank and never come out.
 It seemed like everywhere I went, there was new construction, new floors or toxic paint, air freshener or someone wearing perfume or scented laundry detergent that made me dizzy and feel awful.
 I had brain fog, intense body pain and was unable to breathe.
 There was no escape.